lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 * Speed, protocol correctness and clear code are priorities for now.
 * Cursor count() needs some more options such as hint.
-* Change die() statements in return with exception to notify caller and place further responsability there.
+* Change die() statements to throw exception objects to notify caller.
 * Keys must be checked for illegal characters when inserting documents.
+* Tests for connection to non existing server. timeout setting.

 ## CHANGELOG